create3000/x_ite/docs/_posts/components/Geometry3D/Box.md

 ## Overview

-Box is a geometry node.
+Box is a geometry node specifying a rectangular cuboid.

 The Box node belongs to the **Geometry3D** component and its default container field is *geometry.* It is available since X3D version 2.0 or later.